An01168/VSS-AFM-GCFM/README.md

 # VSS-AFM-GCFM
-Dual Temporal Context Modeling for Video Semantic Segmentation
+Improving Video Semantic Segmentation via Adaptive and Global Temporal Contexts Modeling

 This repository is the official implementation of "Improving Video Semantic Segmentation via Adaptive and Global Temporal Contexts Modeling” ( This paper is under submission, we will show it later)